-Cornwell illon inney Groothuis iggins ilts Korman Malik Mark Parrish Smith Vivaloj Zofals OFO and Bulling Comment C Q $\mathcal{L}$ G I Į. Ž Ž Q" 9 7. ~ CEO and Public Company Management Experience Directors who have experience in management at public companies provide valuable expertise on managing interests held among diverse stakeholders, including, among others, employees, patients and shareholders • • • • • • • • • • 10/12 Corporate Governance/Corporate Social Responsibility (CSR) Experience Directors with Corporate Governance/CSR experience are skilled in the successful operation of board oversight, cognizant of the impact that governance policies have on a public company and/or familiar with oversight of matters related to emerging social and environmental issues • • • • • • • • • • • 11/12 Finance, Accounting and Capital Markets Experience Directors with a strong understanding of finance and accounting are essential for the Board to oversee our global financial reporting, internal controls, and capital structure, among other matters • • • • • • • • • • 10/12 Global Business Experience Viatris has operations and facilities around the world and, as such, benefits from Directors who have experience working for companies with multinational reach and who provide insight on unique opportunities, challenges, and requirements associated with working across international markets • • • • • • • • • • • • 12/12 Healthcare Industry Experience Directors with experience in the healthcare industry provide valuable perspectives to our Board and management team regarding a broad range of issues and opportunities facing the Company, including industry conditions, product research and development, supply chain, customers, sustainable access to medicine, product quality and patient safety, and marketing • • • • • • • • • 9/12 Human Capital Management Experience Attracting, developing and retaining talent globally are crucial to all aspects of the Company's business, success, and strategy.
+60 Cornwell Dillon Finney Groothuis Higgins Kills Korman Malik Mark amish Smith Totals CEO and Public Company Management Experience Directors who have experience in management at public companies provide valuable expertise on managing interests held among diverse stakeholders, including, among others, employees, patients and shareholders • • • • • • • • • 9/11 Corporate Governance/Corporate Social Responsibility (CSR) Experience Directors with Corporate Governance/CSR experience are skilled in the successful operation of board oversight, cognizant of the impact that governance policies have on a public company and/or familiar with oversight of matters related to emerging social and environmental issues • • • • • • • • • • 10/11 Finance, Accounting and Capital Markets Experience Directors with a strong understanding of finance and accounting are essential for the Board to oversee our global financial reporting, internal controls, and capital structure, among other matters • • • • • • • • • 9/11 Global Business Experience Viatris has operations and facilities around the world and, as such, benefits from directors who have experience working for companies with multinational reach and who provide insight on unique opportunities, challenges, and requirements associated with working across international markets • • • • • • • • • • • 11/11 Healthcare Industry Experience Directors with experience in the healthcare industry provide valuable perspectives to our Board and management team regarding a broad range of issues and opportunities facing the Company, including industry conditions, product research and development ("R&D"), supply chain, customers, sustainable access to medicine, product quality and patient safety, and marketing • • • • • • • • 8/11 Human Capital Management Experience Attracting, developing and retaining talent globally are crucial to all aspects of the Company's business, success, and strategy.
 We continue to build an inclusive and diverse culture that inspires leadership and accountability and encourages innovation.
-Directors with experience in succession planning, executive and/or Director compensation, company culture and/or employee engagement (among other relevant areas) help to ensure that the Company's culture reflects our mission and values • • • • • • • • • 9/12 Information Security Experience Experience in information security, data privacy, cybersecurity, or use of technology to facilitate business operations • • • • • • • 7/12 Legal and Regulatory Oversight Experience We operate in an industry that is closely scrutinized and highly regulated.
-Directors who have experience navigating challenges associated with this environment provide valuable insight to our Board and management team • • • • 4/12 Risk Oversight/Compliance Experience Pharmaceutical companies face a variety of complex opportunities, risks and compliance challenges.
-Directors who have experience monitoring and creating plans to address risk provide important insights that assist our Board and management in ensuring the long-term sustainability of our business • • • • • • • • • • 10/12 Strategy and M&A Experience Viatris' Directors are responsible for developing the Company's successful differentiated strategy, both organically and through strategic and opportunistic acquisitions • • • • • • • • • • • • 12/12
+Directors with experience in succession planning, executive and/or director compensation, company culture and/or employee engagement (among other relevant areas) help to ensure that the Company's culture reflects our mission and values • • • • • • • 7/11 Information Security Experience Experience in information security, data privacy, cybersecurity, or use of technology to facilitate business operations • • • • • • • 7/11

+Cornwell Dillon Finney Groothuis Higgins Kills Koman Malik Mark Parrish Smith 7 ofals Legal and Regulatory Oversight Experience We operate in an industry that is closely scrutinized and highly regulated.
+Directors who have experience navigating challenges associated with this environment provide valuable insight to our Board and management team • • • • 4/11 Risk Oversight/Compliance Experience Pharmaceutical companies face a variety of complex opportunities, risks and compliance challenges.
+Directors who have experience monitoring and creating plans to address risk provide important insights that assist our Board and management in ensuring the long-term sustainability of our business • • • • • • • • • 9/11 Strategy and M&A Experience Viatris' directors are responsible for developing the Company's successful differentiated strategy, both organically and through strategic and opportunistic acquisitions • • • • • • • • • • • 11/11